RevoU-FSSE-2/week-8-rz0u/README.md

 Assuming the server is running locally on port 3000:

-- To get all transactions: `GET http://localhost:3000/transactions`
+- To get all transactions: `GET https://fintrack8.fly.dev/transactions`
-- To get a transaction by ID: `GET http://localhost:3000/transactions/:id`
+- To get a transaction by ID: `GET https://fintrack8.fly.dev/transactions/:id`
-- To create a new transaction: `POST http://localhost:3000/transactions`
+- To create a new transaction: `POST https://fintrack8.fly.dev/transactions`
-- To update a transaction by ID: `PUT http://localhost:3000/transactions/:id` or `PATCH http://localhost:3000/transactions/:id`
+- To update a transaction by ID: `PUT https://fintrack8.fly.dev/transactions/:id` or `PATCH https://fintrack8.fly.dev/transactions/:id`
-- To delete a transaction by ID: `DELETE http://localhost:3000/transactions/:id`
+- To delete a transaction by ID: `DELETE https://fintrack8.fly.dev/transactions/:id`

 ## Conclusion

-This Express TypeScript Financial Tracker provides a simple yet effective way to manage and track financial transactions.
+This Express Node Js TypeScript Financial Tracker provides a simple yet effective way to manage and track financial transactions.
 It's a starting point that can be extended with additional features such as authentication, data validation, and more advanced querying options.
 Happy tracking!